 Are you considering getting a bid for the first time as a pet?
 Your major priorities should be that your new bird's species is friendly and gentle, but it's important to check on other personality characteristics and their average adult size before you decide which kind of bird would work best as a pet.
 Here are a few suggestions from our South Wilton vets.

-A bird can be an excellent addition to your home if you are looking for a colorful addition to your home life with plenty of character.
+A bird can be an excellent addition to your home if you are looking for a colorful addition to home life with plenty of character.

-Birds can brighten your day with their colourful plumage and even perform tricks or tunes.
+Birds can brighten your day with their colorful plumage and even perform tricks or tunes.
 But when deciding on the best first bird to have as a pet, you need to make sure you do your research first.

-Today our vets at South Wilton Veterinary Group share some of the characteristics of a few of the most popular species of pet birds for first time owners:
+Today our vets at South Wilton Veterinary Group share some of the characteristics of a few of the most popular species of pet birds for first-time owners:

 Weight: Less than 1 ounce

 Length: 4 to 8 inches

 Physical Characteristics: These delightful birds come in yellow, green, orange, and brown.
 They are known for their ability to carry a tune and their vibrant colors.
 Canaries are excellent pets if you would like a bird who may not need lots of attention and engagement.
 Canaries don't like to be handled but are happy to entertain their owners.

 The canaries are easily frightened and can be shy.
 But, they will need some space to fly about to stay healthy and happy.